Crosby Hall, Merseyside: Blundell family

-Mark Blundell is the present head of the family and, since 2017, Lord-Lieutenant of Merseyside.
+Mark Blundell is the present head of the family and served as Lord-Lieutenant of Merseyside between 2017 and 2025.

 Modern use

 Crosby Hall lies in an 120 acres estate and is home to the Crosby Hall Education Trust (CHET).
 A registered charity founded in 1988, CHET was opened by Princess Margaret on 8 May 1991, offering outdoor activity to various youth groups, as well as corporate initiatives such as weddings and conferences.